performs the bias correction in two steps (see Section 3.4.1

 The DSI mode (Dual-slope Integrator, implemented in the replacement CCD electronics during SM4) of WFC operation induces a signal-dependent bias shift whose cause is closely related to that of the bias gradient described in Section 4.2.1

 .
 The DC level of the DSI mode is sensitive to changes in the CCD output voltage in such a way that the pixel bias level is shifted positively by 0.02%

 0.30% (depending on the amplifier) of the signal from the previously integrated pixel.
 This phenomenon is well characterized for ACS/WFC full frame images and can be analytically removed using a parametric algorithm described in Golimowski et al.(ACS-ISR 2012-02

 pipeline now performs this correction, only for ACS/WFC post-SM4 full frame images, during the doBlev

-Unfortunately, this convenient use of full frame reference images cannot be applied to post-SM4 sub-array science images because the two-dimensional bias gradients imposed by the DSI (see Section 4.2.1
+Unfortunately, this convenient use of full frame reference images became unsuitable for post-SM4 subarray science images because the two-dimensional bias gradients imposed by the DSI (see Section 4.2.1

 ) are dependent on the timing patterns used to read out the CCD.
 The bias gradients seen in the standard 512 x 512 and 1024 x 1024 subarray images are significantly different from the gradients seen in the full-quadrant and full frame readout modes.